lfangssc/Sagemaker_DeepAR/README.md

-# Sagemaker_DeepAR_tutorial
+# Time series forecast using AWS_Sagemaker_DeepAR
 ## Introduction
-Sagemaker_DeepAR is the state of arts of time serires forecasting services that is built on autogressive recurrent Networks and probablic likelyhood functions.
-DeepAR distinct itself with other traditional time series tools on the cability of scale up predictions on hundreds to half million concureent and related time series objects, such as city traffic, electricty consumption over many users and demanding forecasting on e-commerce commodities.
+Sagemaker_DeepAR is the state of arts of time serires forecasting services that is built on autogressive recurrent neural Networks and probablic likelyhood functions.
+DeepAR distinct itself with other traditional time series tools on the cabilities of scale up predictions on hundreds to half million concureent and related time series objects, the real life use cases are city traffic, electricty consumption and distribtuion, and demanding forecasting on e-commerce commodities.

 ## Key advantagies
-- minimal manual feature engineering is needed
+- minimal feature engineering is needed
 - able to provide forecasts for items with little or no history at all
+- forecast scalup from hundreds to half million time series objects.
+- predict the latent time series pattens among competitiors or conjoint attributes.

 ## Autoregressive recurrent network architecuture
 - The model architecture is a deriative of the recurrent neural network that predictions on Xt_((x_i,t), (zi, t-1)) where (zi, t-1) is the predicitons on time t-1.